parasol-ppl/ppl/README.md

 To run the tests, go to `src/Test` and run `tests.py`.

 ## Documentation
-The documentation for PPL can be found at [PPL Documentation](https://parasol-ppl.github.io/PPL)
+The documentation for PPL can be found at [ppl Documentation](https://parasol-ppl.github.io/ppl)